Drip Drip Drop

 Read and write words that end with –ip.

-Tell the children that they will drip paint and that they will read and write words that end with –ip: dip, drip, rip, tip, strip, grip, snip.
+The children will drip paint as they will read and write words that end with –ip such as dip, drip, rip, tip, strip, grip, and snip.

 Making Drip Art

 - Cover a table with newspaper or a tablecloth that can get stained.

 - Distribute paint, paper plates, paper, and scissors.

 - Allow the children to wear an apron (optional).

 - Read Tips for Making Drip Art target text with the children and have the children follow the steps in the text to create their art:

 - Help the children squirt a little bit of paint onto each of the paper plates.